Can you have more than one financial adviser?

 Bringing in advisers to provide specialised guidance as needed can help achieve your goals in a joined-up way.

-Those with significant wealth may also choose to have separate advisers for different family members to avoid potential conflicts.
+High net worth individuals with significant wealth may choose to have separate advisers for different family members.

 Is one adviser ever better than using multiple?